-The Leader of the Council (Councillor John Ward) and the Chief Executive (Tom Horwood) acknowledge responsibility for ensuring that there is a sound system of governance and internal control when managing and delivering the vision set out in the Corporate Strategy.
+The Council's Chief Executive and the Leader of the Council acknowledge responsibility for ensuring that there is a sound system of governance and internal control when managing and delivering the vision set out in the Corporate Strategy.

-Each year the Council is required to produce an Annual Governance Statement (AGS) by the Accounts & Audit (England) Regulations 2015, to be published alongside the Statement of Accounts.
-The AGS is in accordance with Delivering Good Governance in Local Government: Framework (2016) issued by CIPFA/SOLACE.
-There were no changes to the legal framework or CIPFA guidance for 2018/2019.
+Each year the Council is required to produce an Annual Governance Statement (AGS) under the Accounts & Audit (England) Regulations 2015, to be published alongside the Statement of Accounts.
+The AGS is published in accordance with Delivering Good Governance in Local Government: Framework (2016) issued by CIPFA/SOLACE.
+There were no changes to the legal framework or CIPFA guidance for 2019/2020.